juliarnoldd/zolan/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 Firstly, let’s take a look at the many distinguishing features of the matrilineal system practiced by the Minangkabau:

-For one, the maternal line is the one that organizes descent and the formation of ethnic lines – so in other words, kinship systems and family unity is established through the mother’s side.
+For one, the maternal line is the one that organizes descent and the formation of ethnic lines – so in other words, kinship systems and family units are established through the mother’s side.

 Additionally, the residence pattern is matrilocal or dwi-local – whereas the family will reside at the wife’s place and at the husband’s parent’s place.